 - fear of reddening in a public place

 - fear of eating out and the related inappropriate behavior

 Sometimes, anxiety manifests in anticipation or thought of a terrifying event, for example, through nausea or going to the toilet frequently.

 Impact on four levels

-Impact on thinking – worried about what others think; thinking about what might go wrong; mind feels completely empty, no words to say.
+Impact on thinking – worried about what others think; thinking about what might go wrong; the mind feels completely empty, no words to say.

 Impact on feelings – insecurity and inferiority; nervousness and dread; depressive thinking, as in nothing can be done.

 As with other mental disorders, there’s no single cause for it; a number of factors, such as brain chemistry disorders, heredity, and environmental factors, have to coincide.